History of The Northern Delaware Society

 As the chorus has changed over the years you see today a smaller, consistent, caring, totally dedicated ensemble.
 Among our ranks are working and retired visual and performing artists, medical professionals, educators, engineers, business people, homemakers, students, and countless others who love to sing larger scale choral works.
 Nearly every member of this chorus sings with at least one other local church or community choir as well.
 The NDOS no-audition policy, begun at the group’s founding, continues, bringing in singers who love the art and prepare diligently to present quality, traditional choral music of the highest level.

-Now beginning our 48th season, we continue to be totally self-supporting, and should you be so inclined to help us financially, we would be deeply grateful.
-We truly appreciate your continued support attending in our concerts, introducing us to your friends and families, and contributing financially as you are so moved and able.
+Now beginning our 49th season, we continue to be totally self-supporting, and should you be so inclined to help us financially, we would be deeply grateful.
+We truly appreciate your support attending our concerts, introducing us to your friends and families, and contributing financially as you are so moved and able.
 We look forward to welcoming you again for the 2018/2019 season with our new director as we celebrate our first 50 years and move into the next chapter of our story.

 Singing with NDOS

 NDOS rehearses on Sunday afternoons, usually from 3pm to 5pm at the Parish Hall of St. James Episcopal Church Mill Creek, 2106 St. James Road (just off the Kirkwood Highway), Wilmington.
 The Parish Hall is across the road from the church.
 NDOS is a non-audition chorus and welcomes new members - contact us if you are interested in singing!